El-Wumbus/windows-10-scripts/README.md

 - `Measure-InternetSpeed` - Simplified speedtest written in python.
 - `Generate-Name` - Generate a random name.
 - `Echo-Input` - A recreation of echo for no particular reason.
-- `Download-File` - Like wget, it downloads a file using http/https.
+- `Get-File` - Like wget, but with way fewer features, it downloads a file using http/https.

 ## Usage